 Chapter 1: Introduction

 The impact of Alzheimer’s Dementia (AD) and other subtypes of dementias on unpaid caregivers for people with dementia is difficult to measure but indeed very significant.
 The responsibilities of dementia caregiving are complex and vary greatly (Carmeli, 2014).
 In addition, the number and relationship of unpaid caregivers to the individual with dementia is variable.
 Typically, caregiving roles are carried out by spouses, children, and siblings, but more distant relatives, neighbors, or friends may also provide unpaid caregiving assistance (Carmeli, 2014).
 Dementia caregiving responsibilities can be a long-term commitment for caregivers of people with dementia.
 The average life expectancy for a person following a dementia diagnosis is between four and ten years.
 This data further underscores the importance of caregiving and the heavy burden dementia caregivers face (Xie et al., 2008).
 Older adults who meet diagnostic criteria for a dementia diagnosis often require dependent care from family caregivers or community-based healthcare facilities (Albert & Freeman, 2010).
-A large proportion caregivers report caring for someone with an AD diagnosis (Gaugler, James, Johns, Scholtz & Weuve, 2016).
+A large proportion of caregivers report caring for someone with an AD diagnosis (Gaugler, James, Johns, Scholtz & Weuve, 2016).
 Many unpaid caregivers have no choice but to provide caregiving assistance due to financial reasons (Gaugler et al., 2016).
 The Alzheimer’s Association estimates that dementia-specific health care costs in the U.S. will leap from $236 billion in 2016 to more than $1 trillion by 2050 (He, Goodkind & Kowal, 2016).
 The impact of caregiving for persons with dementia involves a wide range of systems, including the person with dementia, the caregiver, and a wide range of other stakeholders.
 Clearly, the burden of caregiving for persons with dementia is a significant societal issue that requires further investigation.

 Many physicians and health care professionals may not have adequate time, training, or resources to address coordinating all aspects of quality dementia care without specialized cognitive medical support resources (Belmin et al., 2012; Chodosh et al., 2007; Wenger et al., 2003).
 Cognitive medical support typically refers to physicians and allied health professionals with specialized training in areas such as behavioral neurology, nursing, occupational and physical therapy, and social work.
 A coordinated multidisciplinary approach to the care of people with dementia and their caregivers remains an underdeveloped opportunity within the field of gerontology (Alzheimer’s, 2018; Grand, 2011).
 Multidisciplinary cognitive support care approaches can help address the “complex range of cognitive, physical, social, and emotional problems associated with dementia” (Grand, 2011, p.
 126) and are increasingly integrating “a broader focus extending to family members, caregivers, and support networks” (Grand, 2011, p.
 133; Zuchella et al., 2018).
 Multidisciplinary cognitive support care approaches provide opportunities for caregivers to provide corroboration of the symptoms and experiences of the person with dementia and potentially reduce caregiver distress and connect caregivers to important additional social service and other community resources beyond the typical healthcare setting alone (Grand, 2011).
 The impact of multidisciplinary cognitive clinics on the experience of quality of life among caregivers for people with dementia remains an essential area for continued scientific inquiry (Zuchella, et al., 2018).
 This study will endeavor to elucidate additional valuable information that can contribute to our collective understanding of quality of life for caregivers of people with dementia.